 Reported to be the prettiest market in Switzerland, the Basel Christmas market can be found on Barfüsserplatz and Münsterplatz in the heart of the city centre.
 Numerous illuminated Christmas trees adorn the streets of Basal in a picture-perfect setting.

-Montbeliard in Eastern France plays host to over 570,00 visitors each Christmas with their truly enchanting market nestled within illuminated streets.
+Montbeliard in Eastern France plays host to over 570,00 visitors each Christmas, with their truly enchanting market nestled within illuminated streets.

-You can wander around their 160 wooden chalets packed with authentic and high quality items made by hand-picked craftsmen and indulge in the local delicious gastronomic products.
+You can wander around their 160 wooden chalets packed with authentic and high-quality items made by hand-picked craftsmen and indulge in the delicious local gastronomic products.
 Even Scourge would find it hard not to indulge in the Christmas cheer!

 Mulled wine and gingerbread are made in abundance.
 There are regular guided tours around Aachen, so you can fully explore the markets and the beautiful city itself.